jdbalistreri/Chess/readme.md

 - Individual pieces classes (e.g. [Queen][queen]) inherit from [Piece][piece] superclass

 ###Move Validation
-- Creates a deep dup of the board and tests validity of moves, for both feasibility and whether or not a move leaves a player's king in check
+- Creates a deep dup of the [board][board] and tests validity of moves, for both feasibility and whether or not a move leaves a player's king in check

 ###Outside Gems
-- Colorize gem adds color to rendered string output
+- [Colorize][colorize] gem adds color to rendered string output
-- Dispel gem captures keystrokes and re-renders board with updated state
+- [Dispel][dispel] gem captures keystrokes and re-renders board with updated state

 ##How to run